MarBenitez/MarBenitez/README.md

 👨‍💻 **GitHub:** [MarBenitez](https://github.com/MarBenitez)

 ### About Me ✨
-A versatile and driven Data Scientist with a multidisciplinary background in Biotechnology, Data Science and Analytics.
-With a solid academic foundation and over two years of hands-on experience in bioinformatics research at CSIC and the commercial sector, I bring a unique blend of technical expertise and business acumen to the table.
+A versatile Data Scientist with a multidisciplinary background in Biotechnology, Data Science and Analytics.
+Nearly two years at CSIC, excelling in data-centric research projects.
+Known for blending tech proficiency with problem-solving prowess.
+Passionate about using my technical expertise and analytical mindset to drive innovation and contribute to impactful projects in the technology and data science sectors.

 ### Tech Toolbox 🛠️
 - **Languages:** Python, DAX, SQL, R